danielSoler93/nbd_central_docs/docs/_build/_build/html/_sources/software/pele/tutorial/Hemagglutinin/Hemagglutinin.rst.txt

 .. figure:: poses_local.png
     :align: center

      Lowest energy binding pose of JNJ4796 as 3D pictures of JNJ4796 as predicted by the 2-step PELE procedure combining PELE global induced-fit exploration with local refinement.
-The image on the left (green) is nearly identical to the binding mode described by Kadam et al., 2017.